 An Accessible Car Park and Drop Off is located off the Main Driveway to Wollaton Hall, from Lime Tree Avenue.
 This is available to all blue badge holding festival goers.
 The parking is on gravel – however the route from the Driveway to the Disabled Entry Gate is tarmac.
 Your vehicle must clearly display your blue badge.
 At the end of the event, the driveway will be busy with pedestrians exiting the event.
 Please be aware that it may take a while to get out of the site following the end of the event.

-Customers with accessibility difficulties who need a full time assistant in order to attend the event are eligible to purchase 2-for-1 tickets, in order to bring a personal assistant or carer to the event at no extra cost.
-To apply for a 2-for-1 ticket, please book a standard entry ticket and then email proof of eligibility through to firstname.lastname@example.org.
-Any of the below are excepted, in addition we will review an application without these forms of evidence on a case-by-case basis.
+Customers with accessibility difficulties who require an essential companion can apply for a free ticket.
+To apply please book a standard entry ticket and then email proof of eligibility along with your order reference number to firstname.lastname@example.org.
+Any of the below are accepted, in addition we will review an application without these forms on a case-by-case basis.

-Once your request has been received and approved we will email you back with further information as to how your personal assistant ticket will be issued.
+Once your request has been received we will email you back with further information.

 There will be at least one temporary Disabled Toilet at each Toilet location, and one by the Main Stage viewing platform.
 There is also an existing disabled Toilet in the Courtyard of the Nottingham Industrial Museum building and a changing place facility.
 All disabled toilets are marked on the festival map which will be available the week prior to the event.